Wizardoms Inspiration #3: Magic Systems

 In the Wizardoms world, there are various types of magic.
 This post will focus on wizardly magic.

 Wizards are the ruling class, those born with a natural ability to harness magic fall into this category, their very blood sparkling with the unique metals that enable this gift.
 Conversely, the rest of the population is simply known as “ungifted”.

-Going back to Marvel, Doctor Strange was an influence to the magic wizards utilize.
-A wizard gathers latent energy, converting it to magic, and use a slice of it is used to form a construct around their hand(see the image above).
+Going back to Marvel, Doctor Strange was an influence on the magic wizards utilize.
+A wizard gathers latent energy, converting it to magic, and a slice of it is used to form a construct around their hand.
 Each construct is a unique pattern that will yield a specific result.
 The wizard funnels the remainder of the gathered magic through the construct and the spell is cast.
 Think of it like aiming a bright light through a lens, filtering the light into another shape or color.
 A heat construct with enough magic channeled through it turns to a spout of flames.
-Another heat construct could form a fireball.
+Another heat construct could form a fireball…you get the idea.